T-Matthews/T-Matthews/README.md

 - 👋 Hi, I’m @T-Matthews
 - 👀 I’m interested in learning how to create websites, and persuing cleaner and more efficient coding practices.
-- 🌱 I’m currently learning the basics of JavaScript.
+- 🌱 I’m currently working on a Django based card game application
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...